 Will you receive a tax deduction?
 Some people may think that it’s improper to discuss tax writeoffs when talking about giving.
 The US government has chosen to create an incentive to giving, though, and there’s no reason not to take advantage of it.
 Of course, if you can only really receive the benefit of these deductions if you itemize.
 If you give money or other gifts (stocks, goods, etc.) and the charity has the proper Internal Revenue Service (IRS) status, you may be eligible to deduct some or all of your contributions.
 The rules have been significantly tightened in 2007, however.
 A few basic pointers:

 Your best resource for figuring out the rules?
 Go to the source: Publication 526 from the IRS website.
-(This is the 2006 version; 2007 is not yet available.)
-If you have any concerns, make sure you talk to a tax professional about your specific situation.
+(If you have any concerns, make sure you talk to a tax professional about your specific situation.

 While there are a lot of rules surrounding the deductibility of donations and a lot of suspicion over some recent charity scandals, it is important to remember that the great majority of charitable organizations exist for one reason: to help.
 As the holidays come, it’s important to remember those less fortunate, and extend what help you can.
 You can even be a little selfish, because one of the biggest benefits of giving is that you’ll feel great about doing it!

 Read more from Steve at his blog, Brip Blap.

 Updated November 30, 2013 and originally published November 20, 2007.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @flexo on Twitter and visit our Facebook page for more updates.